zerasul/mdbook_en/3Architecture/architecture.md

 In addition to having two ALUs (without floating point support), in order to be able to work with data and pointers at the same time.

-Another important aspect is that this processor has different working modes (normal, stop and exception); being the last mode important because it allows to handle internal and external signals (interrupts); so it will help us to work with the different signals that we can send to it.
+Another important aspect is that this processor has different working modes (normal, stop and exception); being the last mode is important because it allows it to handle internal and external signals (interrupts); so it will help us to work with the different signals that we can send to it.

 This Processor was used by the next brands: